Soccer-Mbappe shines as France qualify for Euros with Portugal and Belgium

 By Julien Pretot

-The World Cup runners-up, who will be joined in the June 14-July 14 tournament in Germany by Portugal and Belgium, kept a perfect record in Group B with six wins.
+The World Cup runners-up, who will be joined in the June 14-July 14 tournament in Germany by Portugal and Belgium as one of the first three teams to qualify, kept a perfect record in Group B with six wins.

-Portugal have also won all their matches in Group J after Goncalos Ramos's goal and a double by Cristiano Ronaldo earned them a 3-2 home victory against Slovakia in Group J.
+Portugal have also won all their matches in Group J after Goncalo Ramos's goal and a double by Cristiano Ronaldo earned them a 3-2 home victory against Slovakia in Group J.

 At the Johan Cruijff Arena, France were comfortable for more than 80 minutes, even if a couple of mistakes by goalkeeper Mike Maignan could have cost them dearly.